cdeshapriya/desec-stack/deployment/README.md

 ## Setup Environment Variable for Production Setup

-1. Set sensitive information and network topology using environment variables or an `.env` file.
+1. Set sensitive information and network topology using environment variables or a `.env` file.
 You need (you can use the `.env.default` file as a template):

     You can use the following command